1. General Practice Experience Pilot Pathway – Entry Policy

 - Have a minimum of three years full time equivalent general practice experience over the last 10 years which must include one year full time equivalent completed in the last four years as assessed under the Assessment of General Practice Experience Policy.

 - Hold current Australian medical registration and have disclosed any restrictions on, or changes to, their medical registration to the RACGP.
-Disclosure of any changes to their medical registration is an ongoing requirement for Applicants and Candidates.
-Failure to do this will be handled as per the Educational Misconduct Policy.
+Disclosure of any changes to restrictions, conditions, suspensions and/or undertakings on their medical registration is an ongoing requirement for Applicants and Candidates.
+Candidates must disclose changes to their medical registration to the RACGP via email to email@example.com.Failure to do this will be handled as per the Academic Misconduct Policy.

 - Have completed a Cardiopulmonary Resuscitation (CPR) course within the 12 months prior to applying for entry into the General Practice Experience Pathway that meets the requirements in RACGP’s Cardiopulmonary Resuscitation and Advanced Life Support Courses guidance document.